- UCLA School of Law (J.D., 1996), Order of the Coif; Recipient of the Melville B. Nimmer Copyright Award

 - Andrei Iancu Selected by Daily Journal's "Top 20 Under 40"

 Mr. Iancu’s practice focuses on intellectual property litigation.
-He has also been involved in all other aspects of the intellectual property practice, including patent and trademark prosecution, due diligence and licensing.
+He has also been involved in all other aspects of the intellectual property practice, including prosecution, due diligence and licensing.
 Mr. Iancu is registered to practice in the U.S. Patent & Trademark Office.
 He has represented clients across the technology spectrum, including those associated with medical devices, genetic testing, therapeutics, the Internet, telephony, TV broadcasting, video game systems and computer peripherals.